-The Python Imaging Library (PIL) delivers overall image handling and many valuable simple image operations like resizing, cropping, rotating, color change and abundant more.
+The Python Imaging Library (PIL) delivers overall image handling and many valuable simple image operations like resizing, cropping, rotating, color change, and abundant more.
 This is one of the essential libraries for image manipulation in Python.
 There’s a keenly-developed fork of PIL called Pillow.
-This is an informal to install, runs on all most important operating systems, and supports Python 3.
+This is informal to install, runs on all most important operating systems and supports Python 3.
 The library covers simple image processing functionality, together with point operations, filtering by a set of integral convolution kernels, and color space changes.

 How to install Pillow?

 We’ll have to install Pillow’s prerequisites before installing Pillow.
-Find out the instructions for platform in the Pillow installation instructions.
+Find out the instructions for the platform in the Pillow installation instructions.